 If a camper is attending with a pastor or sponsor, and the illness or injury requires a call home, we will ask if you would like us to inform the adult from your church of the treatment and continuing care plan.

-Suspected COVID-19 Exposure
+Suspected Communicable Disease or COVID-19 Exposure

 Homesickness